Tuesday, January 13, 2026

 Whatever kingdom this was in his mind,

-Whatever past lives he self-medicated his karma,
+Whatever past lives made him self-medicate karma,

 He left himself the collector’s task to reconstruct

-From what was ritualistically flung to be broken
+From what was flung ritualistically to be broken

 What he could never bring to the surface from underground: